Batman Total Justice

-Batman Total Justice is a line of toys produced by Kenner based on Batman and other, connected, DC Comics characters.
+Batman Total Justice, or simply Total Justice, is a line of action figures produced by Kenner based on Batman and other, connected, DC Comics characters.

 History

 In 1996, Kenner started production on a new line of 5" scale DC Comics character figures.
 This line, like Legends of Batman and Legends of the Dark Knight, featured all new sculpts of popular DC Comics characters.
 To appeal to buyers, Kenner produced the line under the high selling Batman title, calling the line Batman: Total Justice.
 This line featured Batman, Robin, and Huntress, but also included other DC Comics characters including Superman, Green Lantern, The Flash, and others.

 This was the first line of DC Comics character figures released by Kenner since the Super Powers Collection line of figures ended 10 years earlier.
 Kenner stopped production after only 18 figures were released: 14 regular figures, one chase variant, and three exclusives.
 A fourth series of figures was planned to include Blue Beetle, Doctor Polaris, Fractal Armor Green Lantern, and Fractal Armor Flash.